 Oracle CLI Reference https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/cliconcepts.htm

 Wait for OCI CLI to be installed

 You need to provide details on the OCI tenancy you will work in and the OCI user you will work as.
 Please edit these two files:

 Paste the contents provided by the workshop instructor into these two files.

-Do not continue until you run the script installAll.sh:
+Do not continue until you see the file

 Try out the following command to get a list of all namespaces you currently have access to - based on the OCI Configuration defined above.